doom-neovim/doom-nvim/README.md

 - **2021-05-01**: The `doomrc` is not using Vimscript anymore, please see the new [doomrc](./doomrc) file structure for use it with Lua.

-# Features
+## Features

 - Minimalistic good looks inspired by modern code editors.
-- Curated and sane defaults for many packages.
+- Curated and sane defaults for many plugins.
 - A modular organizational structure for separating concerns in your config.
-- A declarative and powerful [package management system] (powered by `packer.nvim`).
+- A declarative and powerful [plugins management system](https://github.com/wbthomason/packer.nvim) (powered by `packer.nvim`).
-- Opt-in LSP integration for many languages by using the new built-in LSP included on Neovim Nightly.
+- Opt-in LSP integration for many languages by using the new built-in LSP included on Neovim 0.5.
 - An Emacs which-key like plugin to manage your `keybindings`, centered around leader prefix key (<kbd>SPC</kbd>).
 - Per-file indentation style detection and [editorconfig] integration.
 Let